Achill Island: Places of interest

-The cliffs of Croaghaun on the western end of the island are the third highest sea cliffs in Europe but are inaccessible by road.
+The cliffs of Croaghaun at the western end of the island are the third-highest sea cliffs in Europe but are inaccessible by road.
 Near the westernmost point of Achill, Achill Head, is Keem Bay.
 Keel Beach is visited by tourists and used as a surfing location.
-South of Keem beach is Moytoge Head, which with its rounded appearance drops dramatically down to the ocean.
+South of Keem Beach is Moytoge Head, which, with its rounded appearance, drops dramatically down to the ocean.
 An old British observation post, built during World War I to prevent the Germans from landing arms for the Irish Republican Army, still stands on Moytoge.
 During the Emergency (WWII), this post was rebuilt by the Irish Defence Forces as a lookout post for the Coast Watching Service wing of the Defence Forces.
 It operated from 1939 to 1945.

 The mountain of Slievemore, (672 m) rises dramatically in the north of the island.
-On its slops is an abandoned village, the "Deserted Village".
+On its slopes is an abandoned village, the "Deserted Village".
 West of this ruined village is an old Martello tower, again built by the British to warn of any possible French invasion during the Napoleonic Wars.
 The area also has an approximately 5000-year-old Neolithic tomb.

 Achillbeg (Acaill Beag, Little Achill) is a small island just off Achill's southern tip.
 Its inhabitants were resettled on Achill in the 1960s.
-A plaque to the boxer Johnny Kilbane is situated on Achillbeg and was erected to celebrate 100 years since his first championship win.
+A plaque to the boxer Johnny Kilbane, whose father was from Achill, was erected at Achillbeg to celebrate 100 years since his first championship win.

 Caisleán Ghráinne, also known as Kildownet Castle, is a small tower house built in the early 1400s.
 It is located in Cloughmore, on the south of Achill Island.
 It is noted for its associations with Grace O'Malley, along with the larger Rockfleet Castle in Newport.

 Economy and tourism

+Remittances from emigrants and seasonal migrant labour were important to Achill's economy: T. W. Freeman reported that, in the Achill and Newport area, migratory labour was the leading ancillary source of income and American remittances the second, and quoted R. L. Praeger as stating that Achill's population in 1898 was maintained by “American money sent home by absent sons and daughters”.

-While a number of attempts at setting up small industrial units on the island have been made, its economy is largely dependent on tourism.
-Subventions from Achill people working abroad allowed a number of families to remain living in Achill throughout the 19th and 20th centuries.
-In the past, fishing was a significant activity but this aspect of the economy has since reduced.
+In the past, fishing was a significant activity, but this aspect of the economy has since reduced.
 At one stage, the island was known for its shark fishing, and basking shark in particular was fished for its valuable shark liver oil.

 During the 1960s and 1970s, there was growth in tourism.
 The largest employers on Achill include its two hotels.
 The island has several bars, cafes and restaurants.
-The island's Atlantic location means that seafood, including lobster, mussels, salmon, trout and winkles, are common.
+The island's Atlantic location means that seafood, including lobster, mussels, salmon, oysters, trout and winkles, are common.
 Lamb and beef are also popular.